FlowAppPlatform/flow-text-component/docs/Lower Case.md

 ## Flow Text ToLowerCase component
-The component converts a string to lower case.
-Emits the converted lower case text.
+The component converts a string to lower case and emits the converted lower case text.

 *Use the component as below*